go-rod/go-rod.github.io/get-started/README.md

 The ".rod" file is just a shortcut for some commonly used API, you can also manually set them in code, such as the "slow", the code to set it is like `rod.New().SlowMotion(2 * time.Second)`.
 You can also use an environment variable to set it, such as on Mac or Linux: `rod=show go main.go`.

-Read the doc of [defaults](https://pkg.go.dev/github.com/go-rod/rod/lib/defaults) for more details.

 ## Get text content